Driver's license: Vietnam

 Vietnam has a minimum age of 16 for mopeds under 50 cc and 18 for motorcycles producing more than 50 cc.
 Minimum age for holding a driving permit is 18 for cars and small truck, 21 for commercial vehicles.

 Drivers are legally obliged to carry a valid driving licence whilst driving and this must be produced if required to do so by a police officer.

-In Vietnam, there are classes for each driving license.
-Each of which permit the holder to operate a different type of vehicle.:
+Under the Law on Road Traffic Order and Safety (effective from January 1, 2025), driving licenses in Vietnam are classified as follows: